stephenwhitmarsh/EpiCode/README.md

     \/__________/\/_/    \/_________/\/____________/\/_________/     \/_____/ \/__________/

-Analysis scripts and functions for projects of the research group:
+Analysis scripts for projects of the research group:
-_"Cellular excitability and neuronal network dynamics", ICM, Paris_
+_"Cellular excitability and neuronal network dynamics"_
+_ICM, Paris_

 ## Goals
  * Make analyses easier by providing high-level functions for common analyses on our data.